 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our consolidated financial statements and related notes included elsewhere in this Annual Report on Form 10-K. This discussion contains forward-looking statements reflecting our current expectations, hopes, beliefs, intentions, strategies, estimates, and assumptions concerning events and financial trends that may affect our future financial condition or results of operations.
-Actual results and the timing of events may differ materially from those contained in these forward-looking statements" and "Risk Factors" appearing elsewhere in this Annual Report on Form 10-K. Unless the context otherwise requires, for purposes of this section, the terms "we," "us," the "Company" or "our" are intended to mean the business and operations of Clene Inc. and its consolidated subsidiaries.
+Actual results and the timing of events may differ materially from those contained in these forward-looking statements due to a number of factors, including those discussed in the sections titled "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors" appearing elsewhere in this Annual Report on Form 10-K. Unless the context otherwise requires, for purposes of this section, the terms "we," "us," the "Company" or "our" are intended to mean the business and operations of Clene Inc. and its consolidated subsidiaries.